yliapis/blog/_pages/Links.md

 ---

-## This is a currated list of useful links
+## This is a curated list of useful links

 ### Journals